hyperwing/ClubTinder/README.md

 Sharon Qiu
 1. Set up the Matched and Not Matched routes as well as the controller and model for club matches.
+2. Parsed club data from OSU clubs page
+3. Worked on views for forms
+4. Search functionality and controller
+5. Tests

 David Wing